 The Bank's remuneration frameworks and policies are aligned with its Risk Appetite Statement (RAS).
 The Group Risk Committee will also review the performance against risk appetite and has cross membership/ attendance with RemCo.
 The Regional Chief Risk Officer provides regular updates of the regional risk appetite positions to the Regional Risk Committee.
 This ensures that the variable pay pool is shaped by risk considerations and any Group-wide notable events.
 The RAS describes and measures the amount and types of risk that the Group is prepared to take in executing its strategy.
-The Group's Risk Appetite Framework (RAF) and RAS are key components of risk management and are expressed in diverse risk dimensions using various measures including Return on Risk Weighted Assets, Profit Growth, Cost Efficiency, Capital and Leverage Ratios, Expected Losses, Reputational Risks, etc. The RAF and the RAS shapes the integrated approach to business, risk and capital management and supports achievement of the Bank's and the Group's objectives.
+The Group's Risk Appetite Framework (RAF) and RAS are key components of risk management and are expressed in diverse risk dimensions using various measures including Return on Risk Weighted Assets, Profit Growth, Cost Efficiency, Capital and Leverage Ratios, Expected Losses, Reputational Risks, etc. The RAF and the RAS shapes the integrated approach to business, as defined in Prudential Standards CPS 510 Governance and part of HBAU key management personnel.

+&lt;sup>1 HSBC Senior Managers and Material Risk-takers = CEO, Group Executives and Senior managers identified as responsible persons risk and capital management and supports achievement of the Bank's and the Group's objectives.
 The Group's annual variable pay pool is determined based on a review of a number of factors including financials (including an allocation model of retained earnings, dividends and variable pay), risk and market benchmarking.